riza-khan/node-cli/README.md

-# Node CLI
+# Git Database

 I'll admit this is a bit overkill.
-This CLI maintains a database of your git branches along with some meta data.
+This Node based CLI maintains a database of your git branches along with some meta data.

 This had come out for a need to add some information to the description of a git commit.
 This repo was the answer to automate that process.